n1gp/rfspace_hpsdr/README.txt

 3. Usage

-	For SDR-IP (specify the IP address of the SDR-14)
+	For SDR-IP (specify the IP address of the SDR-IP)
 	$ ./rfspace_hpsdr -i 192.168.1.14

 		0.000000 Starting udp_read_task_func()